Part 3: Trust Region Optimization via Sequence Masking

 $$ \frac{\pi(y)}{\mu(y)} = 10,000 \implies \mu(y) = \frac{\pi(y)}{10,000} $$

 Such extreme ratios typically arise when $\mu(y)$ is near the numerical precision floor (e.g., $\mu(y) \approx 10^{-9}$).
-These are Out-of-Distribution (OOD) samples—samples generated by policies outside the trust region.
+These are Out-of-Distribution (OOD) samples—samples that lie outside the trust region where importance sampling is valid.
 They occur due to:

 1. Numerical precision artifacts in probability computation